 How to Use Your TAP Card

-You can load stored value or monthly passes onto your TAP card at any fare vending machine or at fare boxes on buses and above-ground trolleys.
+Load cash value or monthly passes onto your TAP card at any fare vending machine or at fare boxes on buses and trolleys at street-level stops.

 Please note: Discounted monthly passes are not available for Express Buses.
-You can purchase a single ride for 50% of the standard cash fare at onboard fareboxes and fare vending machines.
+You can purchase a one-way ticket for 50% of the standard cash fare at onboard fareboxes and fare vending machines.

-Show your TAP card to MBTA staff at a ticket booth.
-You’ll pay 50% of the standard fare.
+Show your TAP card to MBTA staff at Commuter Rail or ferry ticket booths to pay 50% of the standard one-way fare.

-*You can also show a TAP card from a Massachusetts or Rhode Island regional transit authority (RTA) for reduced Commuter Rail fares.
+You can also show a TAP card from a Massachusetts or Rhode Island regional transit authority (RTA) for reduced Commuter Rail fares.

 Please note: Discounted monthly passes are not available for the ferry or Commuter Rail.
 You can purchase 10-ride tickets for 50% of the standard fare at a fare vending machine or ticket booth.